 , etc. But make sure to use lowercase names to access them in Axios.

 CORS (Cross-Origin Resource Sharing) is an HTTP header-based security mechanism to let web app frontends use resources from different domains securely.
-The browser won’t let apps access backend resources if required CORS headers are not present in the backend HTTP responses.
+The browser won’t let apps access backend resources if the required CORS headers are not present in the backend HTTP responses.

 This error is common with Axios, too.
 I got the following errors when I tried to connect to my local Node.js test server from a CodeSandbox React app: